 In 1959, after the Russians succeeded at photographing the far side of the moon for the first time with Luna 3, many – including Yuri – felt it was about time for the first man to be sent to space.
 He and a few other men were accepted for cosmonaut training in 1960 after a lot of selection.

 After coming back from space, Gagarin became an international celebrity.
-Khrushchev awarded him with the title of Hero of the Soviet Union.
+The Soviet leader Nikita Khrushchev awarded him with the title of Hero of the Soviet Union.

 His dream had come true.